Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

 };
 ```
 !!!
 Note
-    This is why the end dialogues usually have `nr = 999;` this is the highest number therefore will always show up at the bottom.
+    This is why the end dialogues usually have `nr = 999;` this is the highest number out of any dialogues therefore will always show up at the bottom.
+(999 is not the highest number the `nr` can store, it is just considered the highest number, as there will hardly be 998 dialogue instances for a single character)

 ### important
 The `important` member variable determines, whether the NPC will automatically address the player or not.